artistwhocodes/HP_Quiz/README.md

 To experiment with that code, run `bin/run` for an interactive prompt.

-##cheatsheet
+## Cheatsheet

 There are 21 questions.
+You can do 3 questions if you want to view all the houses option quickly.

-To view all the house quickly in lib/cli.rb you can comment out line 92 - 145
+Go to lib/cli.rb.
+There you can comment out line 92 - 145

 Gryffindor | Ravenclaw | Hufflepuff | Slytherin
 ------------ | ------------- | ------------ | -------------